Bye, Bye Blackheads!

-- Restore a normal flow of oil out of your pore by improving the shape of the pore lining.
+- Reestablish, as best as possible, a normal flow of oil out of the pore lining.

-- Remove dead, built-up surface skin cells that aren't shedding normally.
+- Exfoliate built-up dead skin that isn’t shedding normally.

-- Shockingly, lots of products claimed to address blackheads contain irritants--alcohol, peppermint, menthol, lemon, lime, eucalyptus--that actually increase oil production and make matters worse!
+- Shockingly, lots of products claimed to address blackheads contain skin-aggravating ingredients such as alcohol, peppermint, menthol, lemon, lime, eucalyptus—all of which actually trigger more oil and make matters worse!

 - Blackheads cannot be pulled out of the pore by using pore strips.
-Pore strips remove only the very surface part of a blackhead, so you'll see it again soon.
+Pore strips remove only the very surface part of a blackhead, which has no effect on the pore quickly getting clogged again so you'll see it back way too fast.

-- Bar soap is a problem for fighting blackheads because the very ingredients that keep bar cleansers in their bar form can clog your pores.
-Your skin might feel squeaky clean with bar cleansers, but that feeling is drying and irritating, and that won't help any blemish on your face.
+- Bar soap is a problem for fighting blackheads because the very ingredients that keep bar cleansers in their solid form can clog your pores.

 How Can I Get Rid of My Blackheads?

-The secret to solving any persistent skin problem is to use the right products and use them consistently.
-Here's what you can do to reduce and maybe even eliminate your blackheads:
+The secret to solving any stubborn skin problem is to use the right products and use them consistently.
+Here's what you can do to help diminish your blackheads: